akmn35/new.dist/README.md

 #> [1] 0.1490371
 ```

-`qsod` quantile function for a the standard omega distribution with
+`qsod` Quantile function for a the Standard Omega Distribution with
 alpha and beta parameters.

 ``` r